Integration testing is testing of integrated modules also called as I&T (integration and testing) testing.

 Big Bang Testing

-• Big Bang Testing: –In this testing tester will collect each and every module to do testing and after collecting all tester starts testing on full project.
-According to big bang testing approach all steps preformed before integration testing starts.
+• Big Bang Testing: –In this testing tester will collect each and every module to do testing and after collecting all tester starts testing on the full project.
+According to big bang testing approach, all steps performed before integration testing starts.

-In this type of testing we are face some limitations like Tester have to wait for all modules to be developed, it is very time consuming and it will very difficult to trace root cause of bugs.
+In this type of testing, we are facing some limitations like Tester have to wait for all modules to be developed, it is very time consuming and it will very difficult to trace the root cause of bugs.

 • Incremental Testing: – For over the limitation of Big Bang Testing, Incremental Testing comes in picture.
 According to this type of testing, modules are tested as and when they are available.

-Basically, in this we are follow two approach
+Basically, in this, we are following two approach

-Top-to-Down Testing in which upper module is build first for the testing purpose tester required stub for testing test that module.
+Top-to-Down Testing in which upper module is built first for the testing purpose tester required stub for the testing test that module.

-Bottom-to-Up Testing in which lower module is build first for testing purpose tester required driver for testing that module.
+Bottom-to-Up Testing in which lower module is built first for testing purpose tester required the driver for testing that module.

-According to our example if developer made current balance module first then tester require stub for doing testing on that current balance module working.
-And if developer made transfer module first then tester require driver for doing testing on transfer module working.
+According to our example if the developer made current balance module first then tester require stub for doing testing on that current balance module working.
+And if the developer made the transfer module first then tester requires a driver for doing testing on transfer module working.

-Other Approach is, functional incremental and sandwich which is combination of Top-to-Down and Bottom-to-Up.
+Another Approach is functional incremental and sandwich which is a combination of Top-to-Down and Bottom-to-Up.

-The choice of approach chosen is depends on the system architecture and location of high risk modules.
+The choice of the approach chosen depends on the system architecture and location of high-risk modules.